Aibeceles/GraphicZero/README.txt

 .Index argument (An integer, the independent variable of a quadratic.
 So far, tested up to 1000).

-note.json is zeppelin note GraphicZero exibiting properties of project polynomials.
+note.json is zeppelin note GraphicZero exibiting properties of project polynomials. note1.json is zeppelin note GraphicZero-TheQuadratics exibits output of the .jar file.

+Both can be viewed using the zepplin notbook viewer at zepl.com.